alessanderviana/dito-chat/README.md

 How it works
 ==============
-We have 2 main branches in this repository: main and canary.
+We have 2 main branches in this repository: the main and the canary.
 We also have a Jenkinsfile in the root of repository, in each branch.

 In kubernetes, we have 2 deployments spaces in the production namespace: production and canary.

-In Jenkins, we have a Multi branch pipeline configured, that look up for changes on the branches each 2 minutes.
+In Jenkins, we created a Multi branch pipeline, that look up for changes on the repository each 2 minutes.
-Any change (git push) in the repo, will trigger a pipeline process.
+Any change (git push) will trigger a pipeline process, conducted by the Jenkinsfile.

+When the changes are made in canary branch, the delivery will be made in the canary deployment space of kubernetes.
+When the changes go to the main branch, the pipeline delivers straight to production deployment space of kubernetes.

+The canary / production deployment strategy is more used when the tests process isn't much well defined.
+The production release is delivered first in the canary deployment space that receives a percetual of the real app access traffic.
+After verify that app is 100% functional and no problems, the delivery is made in the real production deployment space.